Surgical Breast Biopsies

 When is excisional biopsy the only surgery needed?

-Although the goal of an excisional biopsy is to diagnose cancer, sometimes the surgeon can fully remove the cancer.
+Although the goal of an excisional biopsy is to diagnose breast cancer, sometimes the surgeon can fully remove the cancer.
 In these cases, excisional biopsy may be the only breast surgery needed to treat the cancer.

 Some people diagnosed with breast cancer may need to have lymph nodes removed in a second surgery at a later date.